nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You may click on a module to ["peek"](#224-peeking-at-tasks) at a module's task while on the home page. <br> <br>
 For more detailed information regarding a specific module, you may navigate to that module using the [`goto`](#252-navigate-between-modules) command. <br> <br>
-The following commands also navigates you back to the home page: <br>
+The following commands also navigate you back to the home page: <br>
 [`add-module`](#211-add-module), [`delete-module`](#212-delete-module), [`add-person`](#241-add-person).
 </div>